 “I don’t think he even knows either one of these men, but he wants to do anything he can to get somebody to talk where we can make this arrest.”

-Police officers and sheriff's deputies in several northeast Alabama counties are looking for a man who went to Fred's in Rainsville just after closing time August 24, and shot two employees through the locked front door.
+Police officers and sheriff’s deputies in several northeast Alabama counties continue to search for a man who went to Fred’s in Rainsville just after closing time August 24, and shot two employees through the locked front door.

 Bullets struck 24-year-old Josh Nance and 39-year-old Matthew Whitt in their spines.

 Nance has use of his arms but is paralyzed from the chest down, and Whitt is unable to move one of his legs.

 They are going through rehabilitative treatment.